-In the Twelfth Session of the Ministerial Conference of the WTO,1 Ministers committed themselves to "to conduct discussions with the view to having a fully and well-functioning dispute settlement system accessible to all Members by 2024."
-This was principally in respect of the ongoing crisis of the Appellate Body, but not exclusively so.2 The question of "access" by developing and least developing countries to the dispute settlement mechanism of the WTO is as old as the institution itself.
+In the Thirteenth Session of the Ministerial Conference of the WTO, Ministers acknowledged1 the "progress made [...] as a valuable contribution to fulfilling our commitment"2 and instructed officials "to accelerate discussions in an inclusive and transparent manner" to achieve the objectives "set forth at MC12".
+There,3 Ministers had committed themselves "to conduct discussions with the view to having a fully and well-functioning dispute settlement system accessible to all Members by 2024."

+This was principally in respect of the ongoing crisis of the Appellate Body,4 but not exclusively so.5 The question of "access" by developing and least developing countries to the dispute settlement mechanism of the WTO is as old as the institution itself.